SkylineCommunications/dataminer-docs/connector-help/connector_help/Tandberg_RX_6way.md

 ## Notes about the spectrum image

-This driver version was coded with the following assumptions:
+This connector version was coded with the following assumptions:

 - The resulting directory of the JPG image is *C:\Skyline DataMiner\Webpages\SpectrumThumbnail\\* It might therefore be necessary to create that folder beforehand, as stated in the **Configuration** section of this help page.
 - In the above directory, a file called *Grid.jpg* must exist, as this is the image template (the general aspect of the resulting spectrum image).
 As explained above, a sample of that image can be available as part of the protocol files in Source Safe.